Monte-Amador/m1870263342/debug-v2.md

 May 03
 April 27
 ```
-For me, this was unexpected behavior that helped shed a little light into the query Ajax is delivering..
+For me, this was unexpected behavior that helped shed a little light into the query Ajax is delivering.
 It seems the load more query doesn't count the last 3 posts from the previous query.
 My first inclination was that this was caused by something maybe in `the_offset` from the `custom-functions.php` file.
 However, *if you press load again the next sequence of 9 posts contain no duplicates from the last query:*

 ```bash
 April 02